 LifeAct is a short, 17-amino acid peptide that specifically binds to F-actin.
 It is derived from the budding yeast (Saccharomyces cerevisiae) protein Abp140, which has been successfully used to label actin cables in this model.
-Conjugated with GPF, LifeAct-GFP can easily be introduced into living and fixed eukaryotic cells to visualize F-actin, while retaining full actin functionality.
+Conjugated with GPF, LifeAct-GFP can easily be introduced into living and fixed eukaryotic cells to visualize F-actin, while retaining highest actin functionality.

 The biocompatibility of LifeAct has been further proven in a transgenic mouse model in vivo.
 In this model, either LifeAct-EGFP or LifeAct-mRFPruby—both driven by a chicken actin promoter with a CMV enhancer—were introduced into the murine germline.
 The resulting LifeAct mice were viable, fertile, and showed highly specific and clear LifeAct staining in nearly all cell types.
 Importantly, actin was evenly distributed and no changes in the cytoskeletal organization were observed.

 B. J. Belin, L. M. Goins, and R. D. Mullins.
 Comparative analysis of tools for live cell imaging of actin network architecture.
 Bioarchitecture, 2014, 10.1080/19490992.2014.1047714 read abstract

 J. Riedl, A. H. Crevenna, K. Kessenbrock, J. H. Yu, D. Neukirchen, M. Bista, … R. Wedlich-Soldner.
 Lifeact: a versatile marker to visualize F-actin.
 Nature Methods, 2008, 10.1038/nmeth.1220 read abstract